 The right tool for monitoring wood MC is a wood moisture meter.

 Pin-style moisture meters work in conjunction with the electrical resistance properties of wood by measuring a precise area between the tips of two metal probes or “pins” inserted into the wood.
 Pinless moisture meters have the advantage of measuring MC along an entire length of a board without causing repeated damage to the wood’s surface.

 Here at Wagner Meters, our pinless moisture meters are designed with IntelliSense™ Technology, which means MC readings are not susceptible to surface moisture or temperature, and can “scan” wood for MC at a uniform depth without surface damage.

-The meters provide easy-to-use, accurate MC measurement to be sure that every building and flooring professional knows the MC of the wood they will be using in the building process.
+The meters provide easy-to-use, accurate MC measurements to be sure that every building and flooring professional knows the MC of the wood they will be using in the building process.

 Overall, wood has some “built-in” advantages when choosing a material with both environmental and aesthetic appeal, and with the right application of wood MC management, wood can retain those properties for generations.

 Larry Loffer is a senior technician at Wagner Meters, where he has over 30 years of experience in wood moisture measurement.
 With a degree in Computer Systems, Larry is involved in both hardware and software development of wood moisture measurement solutions.